 Notice: The global zone this runs under should be physically and logically secure, since anyone with access to the global zone can read, alter, or destroy any records within that zone.
 Additionally, you will want to be careful about backing this zone up, since anyone with access to the backups could potentially gain access to your private key.

-It's probably best practice to spin up a new Zone per generation of branch key-pair.
-In our case, we're going to use one Zone to host both RSA and ECDSA key-pairs.
+It's probably best practice to spin up a new Zone per generation of an intermediate certificate.
+In our case, we're going to use one Zone to host both RSA and ECDSA intermediate certificates.
 Once your zone has been initialized, login and continue

 Create File & Directory Structure